Akilan1999/Akilan-website/content/generalposts/Opentowork.md

 I am currently working on my PhD experiments on CHERI based capability systems.
 [Read more](https://github.com/Akilan1999/phd-thesis/releases/download/Year2/thesis.pdf)

-I am currently looking for work as a part time software engineer (Max 6 hours a week) and full time from July onwards.
+I am currently looking for work as a software engineer.
 What I am capable of building is what you see in my website.

 #### Current Location: UK (GMT)